salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # error.InsufficientPermissions

-You don't have permission to create applications in this org.
+You don't have permission to create apps in this org.

 # error.InsufficientPermissions.Actions